RadeonOpenCompute/ROCm_Documentation/ROCm_Compiler_SDK/ROCm-Native-ISA.rst

 GFX6
     Flat scratch is not supported.

 GFX7-8
     1. The low word of Flat Scratch Init is 32 bit byte offset from SH_HIDDEN_PRIVATE_BASE_VIMID to the base of scratch backing memory being managed by SPI for the queue executing the kernel dispatch.
 This is the same value used in the Scratch Segment Buffer V# base address.
-The prolog must add the value of Scratch Wave Offset to get the wave’s byte scratch backing memory offset from SH_HIDDEN_PRIVATE_BASE_VIMID.
+The prolog must add the value of Scratch Wave Offset to get the wave's byte scratch backing memory offset from SH_HIDDEN_PRIVATE_BASE_VIMID.
 Since FLAT_SCRATCH_LO is in units of 256 bytes, the offset must be right shifted by 8 before moving into FLAT_SCRATCH_LO.
     2. The second word of Flat Scratch Init is 32 bit byte size of a single work-items scratch memory usage.
 This is directly loaded from the kernel dispatch packet Private Segment Byte Size and rounded up to a multiple of DWORD.
 Having CP load it once avoids loading it at the beginning of every wavefront.
 The prolog must move it to FLAT_SCRATCH_LO for use as FLAT SCRATCH SIZE.

 GFX9